ZipAI: Context & Token Optimizer

 When to Use

-Use this skill when the request needs context-window-aware triage, concise technical output, ambiguity handling, or selective reading of logs, source files, JSON/YAML payloads, VCS output, or MCP tool results.
+Use this skill when the request needs context-window-aware triage, prompt caching optimizations, concise technical output, ambiguity handling, or selective reading of logs, source files, JSON/YAML payloads, VCS output, or MCP tool results.

 Rules